fchichorro/Linepithema_humile/README.md

   - four stages: egg, larva, pupa, imago

 ## TODO
+- get oxygen consumption of queens from Boom1995 (need to further read the paper to understand exactly on which life-cycles the oxygen consumption was measured)
+- get again ab, tj, te from Abri2010 using PlotReader
+- add T-ab, T-tj, T-te from Abri2010 (outside of AmPgui)
 - Watch lecture videos 19th May
 - Watch about parameter estimation:
   - https://www.youtube.com/watch?v=YyQv_xCbXLM&t=452s&ab_channel=DEBvideos